The runic alphabet

 The magic of runes

 There is nothing about runes that is magic in itself, they are simply an alphabet.
 However, just as we can use the Roman alphabet to write ‘abracadabra’, so the runic alphabet could be used to write charms and spells that the writer, or the wearer or user, of a particular object might think would have a magical effect.
-In the times before science as we understand it today, people used whatever means they could to influence the course of events, and this could involve writing runes on small copper amulets for instance.
+In the times before science as we understand it today, people used whatever means they could to influence the course of events, and this could involve writing runes on small copper alloy amulets for instance.
 One example from Skänninge in Sweden, from the late eleventh or early twelfth century, simply says ‘Healing runes I cut, runes of help’.
 How exactly the runes were supposed to help, and what they were supposed to help with we will never know, though other similar formulas suggest that such charms were used in some way in treating the sick and injured.

 The real magic of runes lies in the value of the inscriptions in increasing our understanding of the people of the past.
 Runic writings provide direct insight into the people, practices and ponderings of the inhabitants of Northern Europe throughout one and a half millennia.
 They help us to trace the migrations of people such as the Anglo-Saxons and the Vikings, they demonstrate the introduction of the new religion of Christianity, and they suggest both what kings and chieftains got up to, and the everyday life of ordinary people.
 Unlike archaeological evidence, runic inscriptions actually speak to us – we know the names of the people who made and owned the objects on which they were inscribed, and something about their lives, their worries and their feelings.
 Unlike more expansive manuscript texts, these short messages from the past survive in their original form, written by the same person who had the thought, a person who was just as likely to have come from lower echelons of society as from the literate elite who commissioned and consumed manuscripts.
-While runology, the study of runic inscriptions, may seem quite a specialised area of study, the inscriptions themselves, when carefully interpreted, speak directly to us.
+While runology, the study of runic inscriptions, may seem quite a specialised area of study, the inscriptions themselves, when carefully interpreted, speak directly to all.

 Barnes, Michael P. Runes.
 A handbook.
 Woodbridge: Boydell Press, 2012.